 Cryptogenic Stroke Initiative

-That's why it's important to dig deeper for a definitive diagnosis.
-Collaboration by neurologists, cardiologists, electrophysiologists and other integral team members may reveal the answers needed to provide targeted treatment for preventing recurrent strokes.
-Our tools are here to help.
+In about 1 in 3 Ischemic Strokes, the root cause is still unknown after testing.
+That's why it's important to dig deeper for a definitive diagnosis and potential stroke risk factors.
+Collaboration by neurologists, cardiologists, electrophysiologists, stroke patients and caregivers and other team members may reveal the answers needed to provide targeted treatment for preventing recurrent strokes.

 Healthcare Professional Resources